Top 15 Angular Interview Questions and Answers for 2022

 Ans.12 jQlite also known as jQuery lite is a subset of jQuery and comprises all its features.
 It is packaged within Angular, by default.
 It assists Angular to manipulate the DOM in a way that is compatible with cross-browser. jQLite basically implements only the most commonly preferred functionality which results in having a small footprint.

 Ques.13 Explain the process of the digest cycle in Angular?

 Ans.13 The digest cycle in Angular is a process of regulating the watchlist for maintaining a track of modifications in the value of the watch variable.
 In each digest cycle, Angular correlates the previous and the new version of the scope model values.
 Generally, this process is accelerated implicitly but you can activate it manually as well by using $apply().

 Ques.14 What is bootstrapping in Angular?

-- Manual Bootstrapping: Manual bootstrapping furnishes you more control on how and when to initialize your Angular application.
-It is useful where you want to perform any other operation before Angular wakes up and compile the page.
+- Manual Bootstrapping: Manual bootstrapping furnishes you with more control over how and when to initialize your Angular application.
+It is useful when you want to perform any other operation before Angular wakes up and compiles the page.

 Ques.15 What are Angular building blocks?

 Ans.15 The main building blocks for Angular are modules, components, templates, metadata, data binding, directives, services, and dependency injection.
 We will be looking at it in a while.
 Angular does not have a concept of “scope” or controllers; instead, it uses a hierarchy of components as its main architectural concept.